diansteve/portfolio-2/content/portfolio/a-date-with-mapdeck.md

 draft: false
 image: img/portfolio/a-date-with-mapdeck.jpg
 showonlyimage: false
-title: A date with Mapdeck
+title: A Date with Mapdeck
-weight: 5
+weight: 6
 ---

 Deck.gl is cool, Deck.gl in R is cooler.